-Centrally located, at the north edge of the Gothic Quarter, the Parc de la Ciutadella is Barcelona’s best known and most popular park.
+Centrally located, at the north edge of the old town, the Parc de la Ciutadella is Barcelona’s best known and most popular park.

 The seventeen-hectare park is home to Barcelona Zoo, the Catalan Parliament Building, two museums, a large fountain, a bandstand, a boating lake and a diverse collection of sculptures and monuments.